EESSI/docs/docs/adding_software/overview.md

 We welcome contributions to EESSI software stack.
 This page shows an overview of the procedures of contributing to the EESSI repository.

-## Contribute a software to EESSI software stack
+## Contribute a software to the EESSI software stack

 <p align="center">
   <img width="50%" src="../img/contribute_software_workflow.png" alt="EESSI contribute software">